DE1-Engineering-Mathematics/module-resources/Matlab_sheets/gettingStarted/DataTypes.md

-# Matlab Cheatsheet

-On this page there will be a detailed bank of functions which are relevant to each topic of the maths course.

 ## Data types
 In Matlab variables can be many different things, the most frequent ones you will find are the following: